19hours/sg-statutes/Acts/Civil Defence Act.md

 (b) a mess, club, common room, canteen or other institution of the Force,

-and “service ship”, “service aircraft” and “service vehicle” shall have corresponding meanings;
+and “service equipment”, “service facilities”, “service ship”, “service aircraft” and “service vehicle” shall have corresponding meanings;

 [32/2010 wef 01/02/2011]